 The rand remains true to its reputation as one of the most volatile currencies in the world.
-During the quarter, the rand strengthened considerably.
+During the quarter, the rand gave up some of its recent gains driving it into undervalued territory.
+In certain portfolios, where possible, we implemented tactical positioning around the currency.

-Focus on portfolios over the past two years has been on risk reduction by diversification and increasing our risk protecting assets.
-We now carefully seek to increase our risky asset mix in the portfolio as the interest rate-cutting cycle unfolds.
+Focus on portfolios over the past two years has been on risk reduction by diversification and increasing our risk-protecting assets.
+We now carefully watch to see what new policies unfold after the '2024 Year of the Election' and seek to take up opportunities accordingly.